by Babu G. Ranganathan

 That the Lake of Fire (in the Book of Revelation) stands for annihilation is indisputable because Revelation 20:14 states that the Lake of Fire is the second death.
 What is the second death?
 Well, it is certainly not spiritual death or spiritual separation from God because those cast into the Lake of Fire (i.e. the wicked on judgment day) were already spiritually dead and spiritually separated from God.
 The difference between the first death and the second death is that the first death is temporary since everyone, the righteous and the wicked, will be resurrected in the Last Day to face final judgment.
 The book of Daniel tells us that the righteous and the wicked will all be resurrected on the same day.
 The second death, on the other hand, is eternal (or permanent) with no resurrection to follow.
 Only the wicked will experience the second death.
 It is not the punishing that is eternal but rather the punishment (the cessation of being) that is eternal and permanent.
 The wicked will experience the second death (permanent cessation of being) only after they suffer consciously for their individual guilt and sins.

 In Ephesians 2 the Apostle Paul says that believers were once dead in trespasses and sins but were made (or raised) alive with Christ and raised to sit together in heavenly places.
 Paul is talking about physical death and life.
-What Paul is saying is that believers were once under the sentence of death because of their sins but because of Christ’s resurrection (and they were raised with Christ they will live eternally.
+What Paul is saying is that believers were once under the sentence of death because of their sins but because of Christ’s resurrection they were raised with Christ and will live eternally.
 How was Christ raised?
 Physically.
-The resurrection hasn’t happened yet but Paul puts it in the past as because of its certainty.
-Paul even says (in the past tense) that believers have been seated with Christ in heavenly.
-This, too, hasn’t happened yet but is certain.
+The resurrection hasn’t happened yet when Paul was writing this but Paul puts it all (even being seated with Christ in heavenly places) in the past because of its certainty.

 We must base our views of hell and the after life on what the Bible teaches, not on tradition or mere human philosophies and opinions.
 We must not impose our philosophy of what God ought to be upon Holy Scripture!
 Not many people realize the fact that in the New Testament there are different Greek words for the word "hell."
 But unfortunately the English Bible translates these different words for hell as one word, and this has been a cause of much confusion for those who wish to study the subject.
 The New Testament Greek words for hell are "Hades" and "Gehenna" and they both have different meanings.
 Hades means the unseen world of the dead and is only a temporary abode.
 It has nothing to do with punishment or reward.
 It is equivalent to the Hebrew word "Sheol" in the Old Testament in its meaning.
 Gehenna, on the other hand, is the abode of eternal punishment of the wicked.